-Medical Board investigation leads to criminal charges
+Medical Board of California Accusation leads to surrender

 SACRAMENTO After being served with an Accusation of misconduct by the Medical Board of California, former Newport Beach physician, Jonathan Sadai surrendered his license to practice medicine.
 "The mission of the Medical Board is public protection, and this action reflects the Board's ongoing commitment to that mission," said Linda Whitney, executive director of the Medical Board.

 In July 2008, after receiving negative results to allergy testing performed by a physician at Kaiser Permanente, a patient presented to Sadai for a second opinion.
 Sadai examined the patient and drew blood, explaining to the patient he would be sending her test results to an outside laboratory that was using a new testing method.
 A few weeks later, the patient requested her test results, and Sadai sent her a form listing several food and environmental allergens and her reaction to each.
 The results were listed as +1 through +4, showing the patient to be severely reactive to more than 50 allergens.
 Because of the discrepancy the patient returned to her Kaiser doctor for retesting.
 The results were again negative for the food and environmental allergens tested.
 The patient requested a copy of the actual lab results from Sadai.